IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step02.md

 /shared/data/bank/homo_sapiens
 ```

-As stated previously, this path that starts with an `/` is an absolute path.
-Starting from the root  `/`, we go through the `shared` then `bank` directories to reach the target `homo_sapiens` directory.
+As stated previously, this path, starting with a `/` is an absolute path.
+It indicates that, starting from the root  `/`, we go through the `shared` then `bank` directories to reach the target `homo_sapiens` directory.

 Paths are used in many Unix commands, such as the `ls` (that stands for **l**i**s**t) command: